|Relevant SDG Targets |

 |On this page: DWA-SDG Relationship | Cross-cutting policy drivers | Partnerships | ILO Capacity | Resources|

 In 2016, 197 million people were unemployed and youth unemployment stood at 71 million.
-The challenge for governments is to generate opportunities for full, productive and freely chosen and decent employment for all women and men who seek work.
+The challenge for governments is to generate opportunities for full, productive, freely chosen and decent employment for all women and men who seek work.

-In this context, the primary goal of active labour market policies (ALMPs) 17 is to increase the employment opportunities for job seekers through more effective and efficient matching of jobs (vacancies) and jobseekers and improving the employability of workers to reduce the skills mismatch.
-In so doing ALMPs can contribute to employment and economic growth and reduce unemployment as fast as possible and in the best possible job match, by providing them with the support they need to successfully re-enter the labour market (15).
+In this context, the primary goal of active labour market policies (ALMPs) 18 is to increase employment opportunities for job seekers through more effective and efficient matching of jobs (vacancies) and jobseekers while improving the employability of workers to reduce the skills mismatch.
+In so doing, ALMPs can contribute to employment and economic growth and reduce unemployment as rapidly as possible and with the best possible job match, by providing jobseekers with the support they need to successfully re-enter the labour market (15).

-ALMPs are usually targeted at specific groups facing particular labour market integration difficulties: younger and older people, demobilized soldiers and those particularly hard to place and far away from the labour market such as people with disabilities, the youth neither in employment, education or training (NEET), and migrants.
+ALMPs are usually targeted at specific groups facing particular labour market integration difficulties: younger and older people, demobilized soldiers and those particularly hard to place, as well as those who are far away from the labour market such as people with disabilities, the youth neither in employment, education or training (NEET), and migrants.
 Active labour market policies may be classified in four categories: